Aporophyla canescens

-Aporophyla canescens is a moth of the family Noctuidae.
+Aporophyla canescens is a species of moth in the family Noctuidae.
 It was described by Philogène Auguste Joseph Duponchel in 1826.
 It is found in Italy, Switzerland, Slovenia, Croatia, Albania, Bosnia and Herzegovina, Serbia, North Macedonia, Greece, Turkey, Israel, Portugal, Russia, as well as on Sardinia, Corsica, Sicily, Malta and Crete.

 The wingspan is 40–45 mm.
 Adults have been recorded on wing from August to November.

 The larvae feed on Asphodelus and Narcissus species.